 There are plenty of one-liners in both the film and literary versions of the vampire story "Twilight" that are known to provoke eye rolls (even among fans).
 But one particular sentence from lead bloodsucker Edward Cullen seems to stick with viewers and readers: "You're like my own personal brand of heroin."

-If you've ever been in love, you've probably at least considered classifying the feeling as an addiction.
+While Cullen's profession of love to his mortal soulmate, Bella Swan, might seem over the top in every way, he's not totally off the mark.
+As it turns out, like narcotics, love can absolutely be habit-forming and even compulsive.
+And if you've ever been in love, you've probably at least considered classifying the feeling as an addiction.
 And guess what: You were right.
-As it turns out, scientists are discovering that the same chemical process that takes place with addiction takes place when we fall in love.
+As it turns out, your gut feeling was right — scientists have spent decades discovering how the same chemical process at play in other kinds of addiction plays a role in why, when and how that takes place with addiction takes place when we fall in love.

 Romantic love both exhilarates and motivates us.
 It is also critical to the continuation of our species.
 Without the attachment of romantic love, we would live in an entirely different society that more closely resembled some (but not all) of those social circles in the animal world.
 The chemicals that race around in our brain when we're in love serve several purposes, and the primary goal is the continuation of our species.
 Those chemicals are what make us want to form families and have children.
 Once we have children, those chemicals change to encourage us to stay together to raise those children.
 So in a sense, love really is a chemical addiction that occurs to keep us reproducing.